-With version 3.5 these types of systems can be handled: A parabolic or conical approximation single reflection concentrator such a the one proposed for the GRI (Gamma Ray Imager) of the ESA 'Cosmic Vision' scheme, and a Wolter I conical approximation system e.g. like the one proposed for NuStar, the NASA SMEX mission, and the SXT on the Indian Astrosat.
-The proposed ESA mission Athena (formerly IXO) is also designed with such an X-ray telescope.
+With version 4.6.5 these types of systems can be handled: A parabolic or conical approximation single reflection concentrator such a the one proposed for the GRI (Gamma Ray Imager) of the ESA 'Cosmic Vision' scheme, and a Wolter I conical approximation system e.g. like the one used for NuSTAR, a NASA SMEX mission, and for the SXT on the Indian Astrosat mission.
+The proposed ESA mission Athena (formerly IXO) on the other hand foresees the use of a true Wolter I system.

-A telescope system is defined by parameters given in an ASCII text file conveniently named system_name.scm where name characterizes the system and the postfix scm indicates that it is formatted as an .scm-type file (see section 19).
-All basic parameters are given there as well as the names of the files that describe in detail the optical modules.
+A telescope system is defined by parameters given in an ASCII text file.
+All basic parameters are given there as well as the names of the files that describe the optical modules in detail.